fbpx

 Let’s start things off by creating a temporary grid to use as guidelines for positioning or straightening layers in your project.

-Option 1: Using A Grid Overlay
+Option 1: Make A Grid In Photoshop Using A Grid Overlay

-Grid Overlays are a series of semi-transparent lines you can apply on top of your canvas to help you compose an image or place different elements.
-Photoshop has several different overlays, including a grid overlay.
-You can add the grid overlay to your canvas at any point while you work by heading to View > Show > Grid.
+Note: Grid Overlays are a series of semi-transparent lines you can apply on top of your canvas to help you compose an image or place different elements.

 If you want to change the grid’s appearance, head to Edit > Preferences (Win) or Photoshop > Preferences (Mac) and select Guides, Grid & Slices